horleas/pacman/README.md

 12 July :

 + Add new eatable Bonus which give +1 life
-+ Add new gameplay with possibility of Dashing ( avoid ennemies and pass throught wall) with limit of the number of use
++ Add new game mechanic with possibility of Dashing ( avoid ennemies and pass throught wall) with limit of the number of use
 + Add map Tuto to Learn how to use the Dash
 + Add new eatable Bonus for Upgrade the distance of the Dash ( limited by 1 for the moment)
 + Add new eatable Bonus for refill the Dash counter